mkadiri/lambda/README.md

 ### make run

+The docker-compose has everything you need to run this application locally, however you'll need to specify your AWS credentials.

+For testing purposes you'll need to create and s3 bucket with a folder, with images

-The docker-compose has everything you need to run this application locally, the function name `app` as well as an event json will need to be passed.
+the function name `app` as well as an event json will need to be passed.

 The event json needs to specify the s3 bucket, s3 obect (folder) and also the width and height you want to resize images to